AUSTRALIA AND NEW ZEALAND | WINTER 2020

 Breaks: There will also be plenty of opportunity to do your own exploring during program breaks.
 Students will have a one week break in Australia and a one week break while in New Zealand.

-A $450 (non-refundable) deposit is required to be paid with your application to hold your place in the program.
-This deposit is part of the program fee.
+A $450 deposit is required to be paid with your application (non-refundable).

 - Kitchen facilities in Auckland